Being in control

 cameras also tend to have far better flashes.
 Another vital factor is the

-zoom - all my cameras start at a nice wide 28mm or better but zoom out quite long
+zoom - all my cameras start at a nice wide 28mm or better (two go to 24mm) but zoom out quite long

 available, eg the cart guy in Marrakech, who wasn't keen on the idea of